 Once your accounts are set up to align with your accounting system, you can begin assigning them to the relevant costs in your accounting export report.

-You can fill:
+You can choose to fill:

-- All lines or
+- All lines, or

 - All empty lines